 Tracy blogs at Tracy’s Travels in Time.

-The Tattooist of Auschwitz – Auschwitz, Germany
+The Tattooist of Auschwitz – Auschwitz, Poland

 The Tattooist of Auschwitz is a beautiful yet horrifying story (based on true events) of the life of Lale, a Slovakian Jewish man who spent 2.5 years as a prisoner at Auschwitz Concentration Camp.
 An everyday man who used his privileged position as the tattooist (having the horrifying duty of imprinting numbers on other prisoners) to smuggle food, medicine and other essentials to other prisoners.